Homotopy theory of equivariant operads with fixed colors: Equivariant homotopy theory

 \begin{remark} We purposely excluded the $n=0$ case in Definition \ref{CSPP_DEF}.

-Unwinding definitions, one sees that $f^{\square 0}$ is the map $\emptyset \to 1_{\V}$ from the initial object to the monoidal unit (indeed, $\square$ determines a monoidal structure on the category of arrows, with $\emptyset \to 1$ being the unit).
-However, while we assume that $1_{\V}$ is cofibrant at certain points in this work, we never assume that $\emptyset \to 1_{\V}$ is a trivial cofibration, making Definition \ref{CSPP_DEF} inconvenient when $n \geq 0$. \end{remark}
+Unwinding definitions, one sees that for any map $f$, $f^{\square 0}$ is always the map $\emptyset \to 1_{\V}$ from the initial object to the monoidal unit (indeed, $\square$ determines a monoidal structure on the category of arrows, with $\emptyset \to 1$ being the unit).
+However, while we assume that $1_{\V}$ is cofibrant at certain points in this work, we never wish to assume that $\emptyset \to 1_{\V}$ is a trivial cofibration. \end{remark}

 Given a map $f$ in $\mathcal{V}^{\G}$ we write $f^{\square n}$ and $f^{\otimes n}$ for the maps in $\mathcal{V}^{\Sigma_n \wr \G}$ given by

 Next, we write

 for the projections onto each coordinate.
 We warn that, while $\pi_{\Sigma}$ is a map of groupoids, the $\pi^i_{\G}$ are not.
 Nonetheless, writing $\Sigma^i_n \leq \Sigma_n$ for the subgroup of permutations that fix $i$, one has that $\pi_{G}^i$ is a homomorphism when restricted to $\pi^{-1}_{\Sigma}(\Sigma_n^i)$ (indeed, one has an isomorphism $\pi^{-1}_{\Sigma}(\Sigma_n^i) \simeq (\Sigma_{1} \wr \G) \times (\Sigma_{n-1} \wr \G)$, which identifies $\pi_{\G}^i$ with the projection to $(\Sigma_{1} \wr \G) \simeq \G$).
 Given $(x_i) \in \Sigma_n \wr \G$ and a subgroup $H \leq \Aut((x_i))$, we then write $H_i = H \cap \pi^{-1}_{\Sigma}(\Sigma_n^i)$ for the subgroup of $H$ whose projection to $\Sigma$ fixes $i$.